WAVI-ice-sheet-model/WAVIhpc/docs/usage.md

 This will create a `/cases/anewcase` folder containing `/code`, `/ensemble`, `/input`, `/run` and `/scripts`, based on the `/cases/template_bas` folder.

-A full breakdown is provided in the [Cases page](templates_cases.md), but in particular, pay attention to the following:
+A full breakdown is provided on the [Tempaltes & Cases page](templates_cases.md), but in first instance pay attention to the following:

-1. `/ensemble/template.yaml` controls the model ensemble, change directory destinations and quota as you see fit, ensuring they point to a location which is visible for the HPC nodes.
-Also see [model-ensembler building configuration](https://model-ensembler.readthedocs.io/en/latest/user/configuration/).
+1. `/ensemble/template.yaml` controls the model ensemble, output file directory destinations and the storage quota.
+Change these as you see fit, ensuring they point to a location which is visible for the HPC nodes.
+Also see [model-ensembler building configuration](https://model-ensembler.readthedocs.io/en/latest/user/configuration/) for a breakdown of different configuration options.
 1. `/scripts/run_ensemble_member.j2` is the template for the script that will be sent to SLURM.
-Pay attention to module loading and/or exports to `$PATH`, depending on how you have installed Julia.
+Pay attention to Julia module loading (if you are loading Julia as a module) or exports to `$PATH` (if you have installed Julia manually).
 If you have installed Julia using `juliaup` (e.g. for Archer/JASMIN/local), you should not need to make any changes here.

 ## Running the ensemble
 Finally, to run your ensemble: